MediScribe/docjet-mobile/docs/fresh-start/job_dataflow.md

 ### Implementation Notes
 - ApiJobRemoteDataSourceImpl currently maps JSON directly to Job entities in _mapJsonToJob
 - No freshness policy is implemented yet (deciding when local data is stale)
 - No explicit error recovery strategy implemented for network failures
+- ❌ **REFACTOR (Debt)** - Refactor `status` fields (`Job.status`, `JobHiveModel.status`, `JobApiDTO.jobStatus`) to use a type-safe `JobStatus` enum instead of `String` to prevent runtime errors from typos and improve clarity.
+This requires changes in entity, models, DTO, mapper, and potentially repository/datasources depending on logic.